 Collaboration tools for remote teams have almost completely changed the workplace scenario over the last couple of years.
 Sure, they were around before that, but the Covid pandemic brought them to the foreground.

 There are many number of collaboration tools for remote teams to pick from.
 What becomes important is to keep focus on the features that your team needs in a tool, and then to find one that offers these features.
-These tools make it possible for teams to work from 🏖️ anywhere at any ⏲️ time, and support offline work / asynchronous work.
+These virtual tools make it possible for teams to work from 🏖️ anywhere at any ⏲️ time, and support offline work / asynchronous work.

 Best collaboration tools for remote teams in 2023

 Lets look up some tools that you can put on your shortlist:

 If you get the feel that your team communication is all over the place, try out Slack!
 Primarily, it’s an instant messaging app.
 It can help to streamline your work and to keep things all together.
 That way, you can easily find your contacts, communication and to-do tasks in one place.
 Status updates and notification preferences let you know who’s available and who’s not.